zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

   * The zone is delegated to ns1a, ns1b and ns1c.
     * All three share the same IPv4 and IPv6 address, respectively.

+### GOOD-NSEC-3
+An NSEC zone and a "happy path".
+Everything is fine besides that the NS names in delegation and zone are different.
+Fine for this test case.

+* Zone: good-nsec-3.dnssec10.xa
+  * Zone NS are to dns1 and dns2.
+    * dns1 has the same IP addresses as ns1
+    * dns2 has the same IP addresses as ns2

 ### GOOD-NSEC3-1
 An NSEC3 zone and a "happy path".
 Everything is fine.